mikelue/mikelue.github.io/Judgements.md

 ## Agile Development

-Software design is about **abstraction**, which needs traning and pratices.
+Software design is about **abstraction**, which needs training and practices.

 The lack of abstraction ability cannot be compensated by _SCRUM_ or AGILE process.